Holography for de Sitter bubble geometries: de Sitter bubble geometry

 One may also describe the full spacetime using a global coordinate system $(\theta_G,\sigma_G)$, instead of two different ones for the left and right de Sitter patches.
 For instance, we can keep the right coordinates and perform a conformal transformation on the left coordinate system.
 The resulting Penrose diagrams are shown in \Figs{fig:Penrose_diag_++_connected}, \ref{fig:Penrose_diag_+-_connected} and ~\ref{fig:Penrose_diag_--_connected}, for the bubble geometries with $(\varepsilon_L,\varepsilon_R)=(+1,+1)$, $(\varepsilon_L,\varepsilon_R)=(+1,-1)$ and $(\varepsilon_L,\varepsilon_R)=(-1,-1)$, respectively.
 More details about the global coordinate system are given in \Appendix{app:global_coord}.

 All three types of solutions are invariant under time-reversal and retain an SO$(1,n)$ symmetry, the symmetry of the codimension-$1$ timelike surface swept by the domain wall as it evolves.
-The bubble starts form infinite size in the far past and contracts to a finite size.
+The bubble starts from infinite size in the far past and contracts to a finite size.
 It then bounces and expands to infinite size in the far future.
+This is independently of the choice $(\varepsilon_L, \varepsilon_R)$.
+However, only the positive tension cases $(\varepsilon_L, \varepsilon_R)=(+1, \pm 1)$ may describe features of expanding Coleman De Luccia bubbles formed by spontaneous nucleation.
+It would be interesting to check for the stability of these time-symmetric geometries, and in particular the supercritical ones, against small perturbations.
+Coleman de Luccia bubbles that collapse in a finite amount of time will not be analyzed in this work, since for these cases the asymptotic structure at null future infinity is that of the parent de Sitter space, whose holographic description was analyzed in \cite{Franken:2023pni}.